What is Meningococcal vaccine ACWY (Menactra)

 The vaccine is provided free of charge at MSHC and other specific GP clinics to men who have sex with men.

 The Department of Health and Human Services has chosen to fund a free vaccine until June 30th 2018, based on the recommendation of national immunisation experts.
 Gay and bisexual men are at increased risk of meningococcal disease and more likely to spread the infection to others in their social and sexual group.

 The vaccine was funded for adolescents in a school based program in 2017 based on the same risk factors.

 How is the vaccine given?

 Menactra is a shot that is usually injected in the arm muscle.
-We have been provided with a single dose vaccine for each person.

 Is there any reason I can’t have the vaccine?